dotnet/csharplang/proposals/null-arg-checking.md

 # Simplified Null Argument Checking

 ## Summary
 This proposal provides a simplified syntax for validating method arguments are not `null` and throwing `ArgumentNullException` appropriately.

 ## Motivation
-The work on designing nullable reference types has caused us to examine the code necessary for null argument validation.
-Given that NRT doesn't affect code execution developers still must add `if (arg is null) throw` boiler plate code even in projects which are fully null clean.
+The work on designing nullable reference types has caused us to examine the code necessary for `null` argument validation.
+Given that NRT doesn't affect code execution developers still must add `if (arg is null) throw` boiler plate code even in projects which are fully `null` clean.
 This gave us the desire to explore a minimal syntax for argument `null` validation in the language.

-While anticipated to pair often with NRT the proposal is independent of it.
+While this `null` parameter validation syntax is expected to pair frequently with NRT the proposal is fully independent of it.
+The syntax can be used independent of `#nullable` directives.

 ## Detailed Design

 ### Null validation parameter syntax
-The bang operator, `!`, can be positioned after any identifier in a parameter list and this will cause the C# compilet to emit standard `null` checking code for that parameter.
+The bang operator, `!`, can be positioned after a parameter name in a parameter list and this will cause the C# compiler to emit standard `null` checking code for that parameter.
+This is referred to as `null` validation parameter syntax.
 For example:

 ``` csharp
 void M(string name!) {